cruxieu17/automatic-minuting-using-BART/README.md

-# Official Repository for PACLICAutomatic Minuting Submission.
+# Official Repository for PACLIC Automatic Minuting Submission.
 (additonal scripts would be updated soon.)